fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

 ```

 Then specify a command for the given watchpoint.
 Here we just hexdump the giant word stored in the memory.

+1. Support input of multiple lines of commands, one per line.
+2. The e`x`amine command can be replaced with `telescope`.

 ```bash
 pwndbg> commands 1